2025 Speakers

 Partner, K&L Gates

-Matthew Walker is an International Arbitration, Litigation, and Dispute Resolution partner who focuses on construction law.
+Matthew Walker is an International Arbitration, Litigation, and Dispute Resolution partner at K&L Gates who focuses on construction law.
 Matthew acts as arbitrator and counsel in arbitration and has co-authored many leading practitioners’ guides to arbitration in Qatar.
 He is recognized in Lexology as a Thought Leader for construction law and is recommended for arbitration.
 He is ranked in Chambers & Partners in the United Kingdom for international construction arbitration.

 Matthew has acted as advocate and counsel in ICC, LCIA, UNCITRAL, ad hoc, and QICCA arbitrations in Qatar, Saudi Arabia, United Arab Emirates, Oman, Turkey, Hong Kong, India, and the United Kingdom, as advocate and co-counsel in cases before the Appellate Division of the Qatar International Court and as co-counsel in cases before the Qatari state courts.
 He also litigates in the High Court, the Technology & Construction Court, and the Court of Appeal in England.
 He has sat in several arbitrations as arbitrator, including as President of the Tribunal, co-arbitrator, sole arbitrator, and on a panel of five arbitrators.
 He is a Fellow of the Chartered Institute of Arbitrators and a Fellow of the Chartered Institute of Building and has been accredited as a Mediator by the Royal Institute of Chartered Surveyors.